 #1.
 Being unique and interdependent.

-I trusted the two women leading the trip and expected they would attract people like me.
+I trusted the two women leading the trip and anticipated they would attract people like me.
 Some of them were.
 Others were not.
 On the way to the Newark airport it began.
 Four women, who barely knew each other, were giving conflicting directions to the long-term parking lot.

 We made our flight to San Jose and as we loaded the tiny plane for our flight to Puerto Jimenez, and they checked the weight of the luggage to balance the plane, I decided to shed my cloak of independence.
 On this trip, I was willing to explore being engaged, an interdependent part of the group.
-This was a chance for the dance with other people to be different.
+This was a chance for the dance with others to be different.

 #2.
 Different scenery = different solutions.